LousLab/Butterfly_diffusion/README.md

 # Butterfly Diffusion

-An unconditional image generation project using a Denoising Diffusion Probabilistic Model (DDPM) trained on the Smithsonian Butterflies dataset.
+An image generation project using a Denoising Diffusion Probabilistic Model (DDPM) trained on the Smithsonian Butterflies dataset.

 The project uses **PyTorch** and the **Hugging Face Diffusers** library to train a U-Net model to progressively denoise random Gaussian noise into new butterfly images.